RII30715 Certificate III in Mine Emergency Response and Rescue

 Students will also need to have the physical capacity to undertake the practical components of this course.

-Delivery modes include classroom lead training sessions, self paced learning activities and written assessments.
+Delivery modes include classroom lead training sessions and written assessments.

-The course is facilitated by a highly experienced training team, and includes trainer presentations, small group work, independent self paced and lots of opportunity for practical hands on activities.
+The course is facilitated by a highly experienced training team, and includes trainer presentations, small group work, and lots of opportunity for practical hands on activities.

 A range of assessment methods are used to monitor student progress and assess competence.
 Knowledge checks and practical skill demonstrations are used across all units, some units also require written activities to be completed.
 Throughout the course trainers are available to assist and support students in their learning journey and in the completion of assessment requirements.